 - 1. FULLY COMPLETED: ONLY if the entire questionnaire is completed, as required, for the household. - 2.
-PARTIALLY COMPLETED: Some of the information is missing for one or more members of the household.

-- 3. REFUSAL: TOTAL refusal by the household to participate in the Survey or refusal to answer the majority of the questionnaire, particularly Sections 3 6. - 4.
+PARTIALLY COMPLETED: Some of the information is missing for one or more members of the household. - 3.
+REFUSAL: TOTAL refusal by the household to participate in the Survey or refusal to answer the majority of the questionnaire, particularly Sections 3 6. - 4.
 UNABLE TO FIND ADDRESS: You determine that the dwelling unit was merged with an adjacent one to become one unit.
 E.g., you visit apartment # 5 and found out that it is now merged with apartment #4 as one unit.
 Your questionnaire for apartment #5 should be marked as choice 4, Unable to find address.
-This choice should also be marked if you are unable to locate the assigned address. - 5.
-VACANT: You determine upon verification that no one lived at the address on Saturday of the Reference week (September 26th, 2020). - UNDER CONSTRUCTION/ DERELICT: You determine that the dwelling was under construction/renovations or derelict.
+This choice should also be marked if you are unable to locate the assigned address.

+- 5. VACANT: You determine upon verification that no one lived at the address on Saturday of the Reference week (April 30th, 2022). - 6.
+UNDER CONSTRUCTION/ DERELICT: You determine that the dwelling was under construction/renovations or derelict.
 Evidence of a dwelling unit under construction includes construction material and/or equipment on-site, foundation or walls erected. - 7.
 DEMOLISHED: The dwelling has been torn down. - 8.
-TEMPORARY SECOND HOME: You establish that the entire household present during the Reference week was second home residents. - 9.
-TEMPORARY SHORT-TERM RENTAL: You establish that the entire household present during the Reference week was short term visitors, AND the dwelling is usually a short term rental. - 10.
-VERIFIED NO CONTACT: You verified with neighbor(s) or strata/office/property manager that the dwelling is presently occupied, but the occupant(s) is/are not at home, OR you have knowledge that the household was away on vacation. - 11.
-NO CONTACT: You are unable to establish contact with the household, but there are signs of occupancy: E.g., garbage outside, shoes in patio, lights or fan on or off, etc. - 12.
-OUT OF SCOPE: If a household dwelling has been turned into a store or an office or some other use other than as a dwelling.
+TEMPORARY SECOND HOME: You establish that the entire household present during the Reference week was second home residents or you have verified that the owners only occupy the dwelling for six months. - 9.
+TEMPORARY SHORT-TERM RENTAL: You establish that the entire household present during the Reference week was short term visitors, AND the dwelling is usually rented for short periods, for example daily or weekly. - 10.
+VERIFIED NO CONTACT: You verified with neighbor(s) or strata/office/property manager that the dwelling is presently occupied, but the occupant(s) is/are not at home, OR you have knowledge that the household was away on vacation.
+For example, garbage outside, shoes in patio, lights or fan on or off, etc. - 11.NO CONTACT: You are unable to establish contact with the household and you have been unable to verify if the dwelling is occupied or vacant. - 12.OUT OF SCOPE: If a household dwelling has been turned into a store or an office or some other use other than as a dwelling.
 Select this code if current household at dwelling are residents for less than 6 months of the year.
 Please be sure to comment on the status of the dwelling.